Zeros of Gaussian Weyl-Heisenberg functions and hyperuniformity of charge: Abstract

 \section{Abstract}

-We study Gaussian random functions on the plane whose stochastics are invariant under the Weyl-Heisenberg group (twisted stationarity).
-We calculate the first intensity of their zero sets, both when considered as points on the plane, or as charges according to their phase winding.
-In the latter case, charges are always in a certain average equilibrium.
+We study Gaussian random functions on the complex plane whose stochastics are invariant under the Weyl-Heisenberg group (twisted stationarity).
+The theory is modeled on translation invariant Gaussian entire functions, but allows for non-analytic examples, in which case winding numbers can be either positive or negative.

+We calculate the first intensity of zero sets of such functions, both when considered as points on the plane, or as charges according to their phase winding.
+In the latter case, charges are shown to be in a certain average equilibrium independently of the particular covariance structure (universal screening).
 We investigate the corresponding fluctuations, and show that in many cases they are suppressed at large scales (hyperuniformity).
+This means that universal screening is empirically observable at large scales.
 We also derive an asymptotic expression for the charge variance.

-Applications include poly-entire functions such as covariant derivatives of Gaussian entire functions, and zero sets of the short-time Fourier transform with general windows.
-We prove the following uncertainty principle: the expected number of zeros per unit area of the short-time Fourier transform of complex white noise is minimized, among all window functions, exactly by generalized Gaussians.
+As a main application, we obtain statistics for the zero sets of the short-time Fourier transform of complex white noise with general windows, and also prove the following uncertainty principle: the expected number of zeros per unit area is minimized, among all window functions, exactly by generalized Gaussians.
+Further applications include poly-entire functions such as covariant derivatives of Gaussian entire functions.